IT-Bill/it-bill.github.io/content/en/project/simple-compiler/index.md

 ---
 title: Simple Compiler
 summary:
   Developed a simple compiler that translates C language files into Intermediate Representation (IR) and MIPS32 assembly.
 The compiler supports essential features such as I/O operations, control flow and function calls.
-It includes comprehensive lexical, syntax, and semantic analysis, along with robust error handling and informative error messages.
+It includes comprehensive lexical, syntax, and semantic analysis, along with informative error messages.
 tags:
   - Course
 date: '2024-01-20'